 How much does it cost to process credit cards remotely?

-Generally, interchange fees are higher for CNP transactions because the chance of fraud and chargebacks is higher without the card present.
-These higher processing costs are then passed down to the merchant, which is why card-not-present transactions are usually more expensive than card-present transactions.
+Generally, interchange fees are higher for card not present transactions because the chance of fraud and chargebacks is higher without the card present.
+These higher processing costs are then passed down to the merchant, which is why card not present transactions are usually more expensive than card present transactions.

 Understanding card-not-present fraud and how to prevent it

-Card-not-present fraud is a type of credit card scam in which a defrauder uses someone else’s compromised card information to make a remote purchase.
+CNP fraud is a type of credit card scam in which a defrauder uses someone else’s compromised card information to make a remote purchase.
 Because both the card and cardholder aren’t physically present (and fraudsters often steal complementary information like the CVV and billing address), it can be difficult for merchants to verify the purchaser’s identity.
 According to UK Finance, In 2018, CNP transactions made up over £500 million worth of fraudulent activity in the UK.
 Payments experts expect this number to gradually increase with the growth and adoption of e-commerce.

 An address verification system (AVS) is an effective way to verify the address of the person claiming to own the credit card.
 The system checks the billing address of the credit card provided by the customer with the address on file at the credit card company.
 This is why most payment processors, including Square, will ask you to verify your customer’s billing address before authorising a CNP charge.